Where to Learn Evidence-Based Skin Care Science?

 Who Is The Best Source Of Evidence-Based Skincare Tips?

 Dermatologists spend over 14 years in training.
 They specialize in skin science and can understand complicated skincare research articles.
-Here at Skin type Solutions, we work with dermatologists to provide the best medical advice on skincare.
+Here at Skin Type Solutions, we work with dermatologists to provide the best medical advice on skincare.
 It all starts with knowing your Baumann Skin Type.
 Once you know your skin type, evidence-based skin care tips will be given to you.
 Follow us on social media @SkinTypeSolutions to stay up to date on the latest skincare science.
 Join our Skin Type Talks with Dermatologists on YouTube to discuss your skin type or learn more about the evidence based research on skin care products as we interview the scientists.